Change Users & Groups Login Options preferences on Mac

 Show password hints

-Displays a password hint in the login window.
-The hint is shown during login if the user clicks the question mark in the password field or enters a password incorrectly three times in a row.
+Provide a password hint in the login window.
+The hint is shown if the user clicks the question mark in the password field or enters a password incorrectly three times in a row.

 Show fast user switching menu as

-Enables switching quickly between users from the menu bar.
+Allow users to quickly switch to their own account from a user who is currently logged in using the menu bar.
 Choose how users are displayed in the menu bar from the pop-up menu.

 Allow network users to log in at login window

-Lets users log in to your Mac using accounts on a network account server that your Mac is joined to.
+Allow users to log in to your Mac using accounts on a network account server that your Mac is joined to.

-To select options that make it easier to log in to your Mac, click Accessibility Options.
+Use accessibility options that make it easier to log in to your Mac.
 See Turn on accessibility options in the login window.

 Network Account Server